Keplerian rotation of our Galaxy?: Discussion

 \section{Discussion}

+The main argument for the flat rotation curve of our Galaxy, given by \citet{Sofue2009}, is the observation of Sharpless 269 star forming region observed by VERA (VLBI Exploration of Radio Astrometry).
+Both radial and transverse velocities \citep{VERA} lead to a rotation velocity of $\sim$200 km/s.
+Also the VLBI measurements of parallaxes and proper motions of star forming regions (SFR) published by \citet{Reid} leads to flat rotation curve.
+It seems that SFR (maybe all objects in spiral arms) have different rotation velocity than interstellar clouds.

 The molecular clouds have the lowest velocity dispersion $\sigma_z=5$ km/s in the direction perpendicular to the galactic plane, as compared to stars or \ion{H}{II} regions.
-Because of the large cross section they may be better thermalised than stars.
+Because of the large cross section they may be better thermalized than stars.
 Therefore the orbits of molecular clouds may have lower eccentricities than other objects.
-Figure \ref{rotVel}(d) shows rotation velocities for simulated interstellar clouds (e=0--0.07).
-The rotation velocities were derived from radial velocities.
-They match very well the Keplerian rotation curve, similar to velocities observed by \cite{Gazinur}.
+They match then very well the Keplerian rotation curve in our simulation, similar to velocities observed by \cite{Gazinur}.

-We have analyzed radial velocities of K and M giants in the Galactic anticenter from the CORAVEL spectrograph given by \cite{Coravel}.
-Stars in binary systems have been removed from the analyzed sample.
-Regardless of the size of square centered on the Galactic anticenter the standard deviations of radial velocities can not be explained assuming circular orbits (Table \ref{StdDev}).
-We obtain standard deviation of radial velocities similar to observed ones, assuming elliptical orbits with eccentricities uniformly distributed in the range 0--0.7 in the outer parts of our Galaxy.
-So, the assumption of elliptical orbits is consistent with observed radial velocities.

 Eleven directions towards galactic anticenter were observed by \cite{Gazinur}.
 The interstellar clouds are located in Galactic longitudes 184\degr$<$l$<$190\degr.
 The radial velocities towards these clouds have a standard deviation of 1.8 km/s.
-We cannot obtain such low dispersion even with circular orbits.
+We cannot obtain such low dispersion in our simulations, even with circular orbits.
 The standard deviation of radial velocity for circular orbits in the mentioned longitude range is 3.5--7.2 km/s.